10 Essential IT Certifications for 2024

 Certification path: After the AWS Cloud Practitioner, you can go on to get a more advanced certification like the AWS Certified Developer or AWS Certified Solutions Architect.

 The ITF+ is a beginning-level certification designed for those who want to see if IT is the right career path for them.
-If you’re a student or thinking of changing careers, this certification can help you decide.
+If you’re a student or a career switcher still trying to see if IT is for you, this certification can help you decide.
 If you’re looking for a certification that will help you gain skills for a job in IT, other certifications like the CompTIA A+ might fit your needs better.

 Certification path: After the ITF+, candidates can go on to take the CompTIA A+ or other entry-level certifications.

 The CompTIA Network+ is a foundational certification in networking principles.
 Unlike the CCNA, the Network+ is a vendor-neutral certification—meaning it doesn’t test you on any specific device or technology.
-Many consider the Network+ credential more basic than the CCNA, making it a good option for those who are just starting out in networking or who find the CCNA too comprehensive for their current needs.
+The Network+ is considered to be more basic than the CCNA, making it a good option for those who are just starting out in networking or who find the CCNA too comprehensive for their current needs.

 Potential jobs: Network administrator, network engineer, system administrator

-Requirements: There are no formal requirements, but having the CompTIA A+ and 9 to 12 months of network experience is recommended.
+Requirements: No formal requirements, but the CompTIA A+ and 9 to 12 months of experience with networks are recommended.

 Certification path: Many candidates go on to take the CCNA or other networking certifications after the Network+.

 The GISF is a foundational certification for security and related concepts like networking, cryptography, and cybersecurity technologies.
-GIAC recommends the certification for anybody new to cybersecurity who wants a fundamental introduction to the field and those who can benefit from cybersecurity knowledge, including system administrators and non-IT security managers.
+GIAC recommends the certification for anybody new to cybersecurity who wants a fundamental introduction to the field, as well as those who can benefit from cybersecurity knowledge, such as system administrators and non-IT security managers.

 Requirements: There are no formal requirements for the GISF